Netflix/atlas-docs/docs/api/graph/axis-bounds.md

 there were frequent large spikes in CPU usage rather than just noise on a machine with very little load.

+See [Tick Labels](tick.md) for information on Y axis label formatting and suffix information.

 ## Default Lower

 @@@ atlas-uri